Ryan Gerstenkorn home

 },

-If the DetectIT proxy role is affected by Implicit SAR, the proxy role will successfully authenticate itself completing the registration of the DetectIT account owned by the attacker to DetectIT’s own AWS account.
+If the MonitorIT proxy role is affected by Implicit SAR, the proxy role will successfully authenticate itself completing the registration of the MonitorIT account owned by the attacker to MonitorIT’s own AWS account.

 Getting Real Access